-The project would not have been possible without the infrared filter kindly lent to us by Professor Pollock, and we also thank him for his assistance with shaping the mirror for the infinity tunnel.
+The project would not have been possible without the infrared filter kindly lent to us by Professor Pollock and we also thank him for his assistance with cutting the mirror for the infinity tunnel.

-Finally, we would like to thank the Intel Robotic Competition team for allowing us the use of their lab and tools.
+Finally, we would like to thank the Intel Robotics Competition team for allowing us the use of their lab and tools.